jackanakin/solid/README.md

 ### 7.1 Adapter aka Wrapper
 `Allows objects with incompatible interfaces to collaborate`

+Types:<br/>
-Class adapter (two-way) - AVOID CLASS ADAPTERS! - Uses inheritance: the adapter inherits interfaces from both objects at the same time
+1. Class adapter (two-way) - AVOID CLASS ADAPTERS! - Uses inheritance: the adapter inherits interfaces from both objects at the same time.<br/>
+They extend from the original class and also inherit from the target interface, so they can be used where either of those interface/class is expected.<br/>

-Object adapter - Uses the object composition principle: the adapter implements the interface of one object and wraps the other one
+2. Object adapter - Uses the object composition principle: the adapter implements the interface of one object and wraps the other one.<br/>

+Usefull when:<br/>
+Have to use some existing class, but its interface isn’t compatible with the rest of the code.<br/>
+Have to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.<br/>

 Examples: InputStreamReader, OutputStreamWriter

 ### 7.2 Bridge
 `Allows to split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation which can be developed independently of each other`

-Using Bridge, we can change "how" a functionality is implemented without modifying classes used by the client<br/>
+It allows to change "how" a functionality is implemented without modifying classes used by the client.<br/>
-Bridge pattern uses composition to connect two inheritance hierachy
+It uses composition to connect two inheritance hierachy.<br/>

+Usefull when:<br/>
+Have to divide and organize a monolithic class that has several variants of some functionality (for example, if the class can work with various database servers).
+Have to extend a class in several orthogonal (independent) dimensions.<br/>
+Have to be able to switch implementations at runtime.<br/>

 Examples: java.sql.Driver

-### 7.3 Decorator
+### 7.3 Decorator aka Wrapper
-`Allows to attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors`
+`Allows to attach new behaviors to objects by placing these objects inside special wrapper objects that contain the new behaviors`

-Add new functionality on top of what already exist in the existing object<br/>
+It allows to add new functionality on top of what already exist in the existing object.<br/>
-We can wrap a decorator with another and derive some functionality which builds on top of what is provided
+A decorator can be wrapped with another and derive some functionality which builds on top of what is provided.<br/>

+Usefull when:<br/>
+Have to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.<br/>
+It’s awkward or not possible to extend an object’s behavior using inheritance.<br/>
+It inherits from same interface/class from which the object it decorates inherits.<br/>

 Examples: BufferedOutputStream decorates any OutputStream object and adds buffering to file writing operation

-### 7.4 Composite
+### 7.4 Composite aka Object Tree
 `Allows to compose objects into tree structures and then work with these structures as if they were individual objects`

+Allows to treat them all the same via the common interface, when a method is called, the objects themselves pass the request down the tree.<br/>
+The pattern allows the client code to treat both simple and complex elements uniformly.<br/>
+Once a tree structure is created the client code does not need to worry about whether an object is a leaf node or not.<br/>
 Two basic element types that share a common interface: simple leaves and complex containers.
 A container can be composed of both leaves and other containers.
 This lets you construct a nested recursive object structure that resembles a tree<br/>
-Use the pattern when you want the client code to treat both simple and complex elements uniformly

 Without Composite pattern client code will have to write different code to handle object which has children.
 Composite pattern allows client to call a method on object and pattern takes care of handling children if present<br/>

-You can treat them all the same via the common interface.
-When you call a method, the objects themselves pass the request down the tree
+Usefull when:<br/>
+Have to implement a tree-like object structure.<br/>
+Have to treat both simple and complex elements uniformly.<br/>

 Examples: UI Frameworks, JSF UIViewRoot

 ### 7.5 Facade
 `Provides a simplified interface to a library, a framework, or any other complex set of classes`

-A facade should minimize the complexity of subsystems and provide usable interface.<br/>
-Allows to have a weak coupling betweeb subsystems.<br/>
+Simplify the usage of a subsystem and to decouple client code from other subsystem classes as much as possible.
+Client code gets a simplified API.<br/>
-Provides simple methods that represent a use-case functionality provided by subsystem
+Provides simple methods that represent a use-case functionality provided by subsystem, so each method ideally should correspond to a use-case.<br/>
+Minimize the complexity of subsystems and provide usable interface.<br/>

+Usefull when:<br/>
+Have need of a limited but straightforward interface to a complex subsystem.<br/>
+Have to structure a subsystem into layers.<br/>

 Example: java.net.URL

 ### 7.6 Flyweight aka Cache
 `Allows to fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object`

-Intrinsic - state that is shared in every context<br/>
-Extrinsic - context specific state

-Object itself only stores shared state so one instance is shared, client code maintains part of the state that is specific to context
+Object itself only stores shared state so one instance is shared, client code maintains part of the state that is specific to context.<br/>

+States:<br/>
+1. Intrinsic - Stored in the Flyweight object itself and is shared in every context.<br/>
+2. Extrinsic - Stored by client code and is a context specific state.<br/>

+Usefull when:<br/>
+Have to support a huge number of objects which barely fit into available RAM.<br/>
+Application needs to spawn a huge number of similar objects and they contain duplicate states which can be extracted and shared between multiple objects.<br/>

 Example: java.lang.Integer.valueOf uses this pattern to cache Integers

 ### 7.7 Proxy
 `Allows to provide a substitute or placeholder for another object`

-Applicability: Lazy initialization (virtual proxy), Access control (protection proxy), Local execution of a remote service (remote proxy), Logging requests (logging proxy), Caching request results (caching proxy), Smart reference (dismiss heavyweight object).

 Java can create dynamic proxy for a class which implements at least one interface

+Usefull for:<br/>
+Lazy initialization (virtual proxy).<br/>
+Access control (protection proxy).<br/>
+Local execution of a remote service (remote proxy).<br/>
+Logging requests (logging proxy).<br/>
+Caching request results (caching proxy).<br/>
+Smart reference (dismiss heavyweight object).<br/>

 Examples: Lazy loading of collections by Hibernate

 ## 8 - Behavioral Design Patterns
 `Deals with algorithms and the assignment of responsibilities between objects`

-### 8.1 Chain of Responsibility
+### 8.1 Chain of Responsibility aka CoR, Chain of Command
 `Allows to pass requests along a chain of handlers, then each handler decides either to process the request or to pass it to the next handler in the chain`

-Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.
+Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.<br/>
-A request may go unprocessed and client may not know it<br/>
+A request may go unprocessed and client may not know it.<br/>
 Each handler knows the next one and passes the request object.<br/>

 Usefull when:<br/>
-The program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.<br/>
+Have to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.<br/>
 It’s essential to execute several handlers in a particular order or when the set of handlers and their order are supposed to change at runtime.<br/>

 Examples: javax.servlet.Filter